tmpfs/husk/README.md

 ### exec

-Execute an external command with callback.
+Execute an external command with callback and listener.

 ```
 ebin/exec